 The basic model within HEP for sustainability is that of collaborative development.
 In such a scenario, each tool, package or service is supported by a collaboration involving a number of sites and / or experiments.
 Whilst this does not provide absolute protection against global reductions in resources, it does limit the exposure and has served the community well for many decades.

-Building on work done in previous years, and in particular on that of the WLCG TEGs during PY2 – which in many cases involved members of EGI and other grids such as OSG – a specific plan has been drawn up for each of the packages supported through EGI-InSPIRE SA3.
+Building on work done in previous years, and in particular on that of the WLCG Technical Evolution Groups (TEGs) during PY2 – which in many cases involved members of EGI and other grids such as OSG – a specific plan has been drawn up for each of the packages supported through EGI-InSPIRE SA3.
 These packages are described in more detail below: in this section we focus on the concrete steps towards long-term (i.e. for the remainder of the useful lifetime of the LHC – some 10-20 years) sustainability.

 Basically, all developments have been completed and fully documented, the systems put into production and long-term support agreed with appropriate non-EGI-InSPIRE parties.
 This support is guaranteed as long as the packages continue to be of strategic necessity to the communities and/or through the lifetime of the LHC research programme.
 The on-going monitoring of the effectiveness of this implementation is undertaken by WLCG not only for the key LHC experiments but also for approved affiliated projects.